pointdexter3/pointdexter3/README.md

 ⚙️ Minor tinkering<br>

-# Simplifi CSV Importer
+# Simplifi OFX Importer
-🔭 I was recently inspired to create a [csv formatter](https://github.com/pointdexter3/simplifi-csv-formatter) for importing BA/CC csv files into the Simplifi budgeting app.
+🔭 I was recently inspired to create a [OFX to Simplify CSV Converter](https://github.com/pointdexter3/simplifi-csv-formatter) for builk importing transactions into the Simplifi budgeting app.
+<i>(Simplify manual accounts, for those that do not wish to share their FI credentials with 3rd parties.
+Got tired of awaiting Canada's Open Banking adoption</i>

 # Bulk import TODOIST project template files [(sync api V9)](https://developer.todoist.com/sync/v9/#overview).